FAQ

 Is a NOAA ENC simply a copy of the paper chart?

-NOAA obtains data from a number of Chart Data Sources.
+NOAA obtains data from a number of chart data sources.
 The primary ones are water depths and the identification of wrecks, rocks, and other obstructions from NOAA's Hydrographic Surveys Division, depths within federally maintained channels from the U.S. Army Corps of Engineers, delineation of shoreline from NOAA's National Geodetic Survey, and positions, types, and characteristics of aids to navigation (buoys, beacons, and navigational lights) from the U.S. Coast Guard.

 How current are the NOAA ENCs?